QQSolutions/QQCatalystAPI/README.md

 If you have a specific feature request or if you found a bug, <a href='mailto:apidev@qqsolutions.com'>please let us know!</a>

 <h5>Legal</h5>
-QQCatalyst is a registered trademark of QQSolutions, Inc.
+QQ Catalyst is a registered trademark of QQSolutions, Inc.